 Size and Appearance Differences

-Blue and Black Marlins have anatomical differences that give them distinct characteristics worth learning about.
-Black Marlins have thicker heads and shorter bills that are often downturned slightly.
-Meanwhile, Blue Marlins have a thinner bill and a more streamlined appearance.
+Blue and Black Marlin have anatomical differences that give them distinct characteristics worth learning about.
+Black Marlin have thicker heads and shorter bills that are often downturned slightly.
+Meanwhile, Blue Marlin have a thinner bill and a more streamlined appearance.

-Blue Marlins have taller dorsal fins than Black Marlins.
-Also, Blue Marlins have pectoral fins that fold closely against its sides, while Black Marlins have pectoral fins that are more rigid.
-Blue Marlins are obviously more bluish in color but may have iridescent vertical stripes running long their bodies.
-Black Marlins may have faintly colored blue vertical stripes and shades of gold, green, white, or silver.
+Blue Marlin have a taller dorsal fin than Black Marlin.
+Also, Blue Marlin have pectoral fins that fold closely against its sides, while the Black Marlin’s pectoral fins are rigid, shaped more like a sickle, and do not fold flush against it’s body.
+Blue Marlin are obviously more bluish in color but may have iridescent vertical stripes running long their bodies.
+Black Marlin may have faintly colored blue vertical stripes, especially when they are excited, and also have shades of gold, green, white, or silver.

 Where the Marlin Fish Live

-If you are enticed by the idea of catching Marlin fish, you’re in the right place!
-Black and Blue Marlin fish are among our top specialties, so you’ll be in good hands when you book your trip with us and stay at our unique Panama sport fishing lodge.
+If you are enticed by the idea of catching a Marlin, you’re in the right place!
+Black and Blue Marlin are among our top specialties, so you’ll be in good hands when you book your trip with us and stay at our unique Panama sport fishing lodge.